giannetti/warservicebureau/_texts/cubberleycc-annotated.md

  I have had some pictures taken and only just received the proofs, but I will forward one to you as soon as I get the finished product.

- I might also state that we had quite a blizzard here last week and that a north west storm is raging _to—day_ [sic].
+ I might also state that we had quite a blizzard here last week and that a north west storm is raging to—day.

 <p class="indent-1"> Hoping to hear from you soon I am. <br> Very sincerely yours </p>
 <br>